Class of 2018 - Senior Year and Graduation Information

 SEATING AT GRADUATION

-Handicapped seating is available in the Lindbergh Center, they are not reserved seats.
+Handicapped seating is available in the Lindbergh Center, however they are not reserved seats.
 Staff will direct you to this area when entering the Lindbergh Center that evening.
-Due to the fact that there are a limited number of handicapped seats, we ask that no more than one family member is seated with a handicapped guest.
+Due to the limited number of handicapped seats, we ask that no more than one family member is seated with a handicapped guest.

-All seniors, including PSEO students and early graduates will attend a Senior Breakfast Meeting scheduled for Friday, May 19, 2017.
+All seniors, including PSEO students and early graduates, will attend a Senior Breakfast Meeting scheduled for Friday, May 18, 2018.
 Important information regarding graduation will be addressed at this meeting.

-Senior check-out is tentatively scheduled to begin the week of May 15, 2017.
-All graduating seniors, to include PSEO students and those who have finished their graduation requirements early and are no longer attending classes at HHS, must also complete this process.
+Senior Check-Out is tentatively scheduled to begin mid-May.
+All graduating seniors, including PSEO students and those who have finished their graduation requirements early and are no longer attending classes at HHS, must also complete this process.

-A senior check-out form will be distributed in Monday Advisory (May 15, 2017).
-All areas on the form must be cleared before students can pick up their cap, gown and graduation tickets.
+A senior check-out form will be distributed in Monday Advisory.
+All areas on the form must be cleared before students can pick up their cap, gown, and graduation tickets.
 All fines, class fees, and senior fee must be paid.
 All textbooks, library books, Media Center materials, and Chromebooks must be returned.
-Any lost textbooks, library books or Media Center materials (including the district issued Chromebook) will need to be paid for.
+Any lost textbooks, library books, or Media Center materials (including the District-issued Chromebook) will need to be paid for.
 Lunch accounts need to be current and any athletic fees or equipment are to be taken care of.
 Seniors will also need to complete their senior survey.

 Depending on class schedules, many seniors will not be able to check out until the day of graduation, as they need to retain their textbooks to study for final exams.
 They will still have ample time to complete the process.
-A fee statement will be mailed home the week of May 8, 2017 outlining all outstanding class fines, fees, textbooks and library books for each senior.
+A fee statement will be mailed home in May outlining all outstanding class fines, fees, textbooks, and library books for each senior.

 Due to the fact that several departments are involved in the Senior Check-Out process, this will only be done during scheduled times.
 A copy of the Senior Check-Out process and schedule will be mailed home with the fee statement.

-A senior fee of $35 is due for each student planning to participate in graduation and should be paid by Friday, April 28, 2017.
+A senior fee of $35 is due for each student planning to participate in graduation and must be paid prior to picking up cap and gown.
 Please note that students enrolled in Free and Reduced Lunch programs are not exempt from the senior fee.
 Planning ahead to get this fee paid will alleviate stress for your senior as we begin the Senior Check-Out process.
 Checks can be made out to Hopkins High School and either mailed or dropped off in the Main Office.